 Relevant Anatomy and Physiology

-The portal venous system refers to the vessels involved in the drainage of the capillary beds of the gastrointenstinal tract and spleen.
+The portal venous system refers to the vessels involved in the drainage of the capillary beds of the gastrointestinal tract and spleen.
 Veins from the stomach, intestine, spleen, and pancreas merge into the portal vein.
 Portal vein branches into smaller vessels and travel through the liver.

-Any obstruction to the vessels in the liver leads to improper inflow of the blood to through the liver.
+Any obstruction to the vessels in the liver leads to improper inflow of the blood through the liver.
 This leads to high pressure in the portal system.

 The portal vein carries approximately 1500 mL/min of blood from the small and large bowel, the spleen, and the stomach to the liver.